CRideTGen/q2-pan-classifier/README.md

       - --type: tells qiime2 what type of sequence data is being imported, e.g., single or paired end

-      - --input-path: path to manifest file
+      - --input-path: path to directory containing paired reads.

       - --output-path: name of output file